boyserk84/tpn_detection_system/README.md

 How it works:
 -------------
-- Tessel hardware is equipped with Ambient and GPS modules.
-Everytime there is any unusual sound/light value occurred (i.e. sudden loud sound or sudden change in light), it will broadcast this information via PubNub Channel.
+- Tessel hardware (for this work) is equipped with Ambient and GPS modules.
+Everytime there is any unusual sound/light value occurred
+(i.e. sudden loud sound or sudden change in light), it will broadcast this information via PubNub Channel.
 Any client app (i.e. Mobile App or Desktop web app) will receive this information in real-time and can determine what to do.

+For this particular work/example, after the client app receives 5+ notifications of an usual sound activity in the environment, the client app will send a command via PubNub, telling Tessel to blink LED light.

 Current iteration (10/25/2014)
 ------------------------------